Backcountry Pathfinder Program

 In this program, Pathfinders will embark on a bug-filled adventure as we explore the world of insects.
 Using investigation methods used by real scientists, we’ll discover how insects and native plants are connected and why they’re vital to healthy ecosystems.

 Give thanks to pollinators as we discover how to make an ideal garden for them.
-We’ll explore basic skills for building habitats and investigate which flowers pollinators like best.
+We’ll explore basic skills for building habitats and investigate which flowers pollinators prefer the most.

 This program is all about play!
 Pathfinders will experience how nature offers a bounty of resources for creativity and fun as they utilize natural materials from the Garden to develop games of their own design.
 We’ll discover how, in nature, with a little imagination and some ingenuity, the possibilities for fun are limitless!